 The problem is that one of the rungs near the top is loose and rusty.
-The Fool's Entourage is aware of this and avoids it, but PCs are not likely to do the same.
-The first time the rung has more than 50 lbs. of weight put on it, the PC that does so must make a DC 15 Reflex save or lose their footing as the rung snaps and they fall, suffering 2d6 points of damage.
+The Fool's Entourage is aware of this and avoids it, but characters are not likely to do the same.
+The first time the rung has more than 50 lbs. of weight put on it, the character that does so must make a saving throw or lose their footing as the rung snaps and they fall, suffering 1d6 points of damage.

 In addition, the noise of the fall alerts the musicians in BM 2: Performer's Hall.
 One of them stops playing and goes to investigate.
-Once he sees the PCs, he runs to alert his allies, which gives them time to prepare for the PCs' arrival.
+Once he sees the characters, he runs to alert his allies, which gives them time to prepare for the characters' arrival.